logiqai/docs/logiq-server/k8s-quickstart-guide.md

 ### 3.10 Sizing your LOGIQ cluster

 When deploying LOGIQ, size your infrastructure to provide appropriate vcpu and memory requirements.
-We recommened the following size for small. medium and large cluster specification from [Section 1.3 ](k8s-quickstart-guide.md#1-3-prepare-your-values-YAML-file) values yaml files.
+We recommened the following minimum size for small. medium and large cluster specification from [Section 1.3 ](k8s-quickstart-guide.md#1-3-prepare-your-values-YAML-file) values yaml files.

 | LOGIQ Cluster | vCPU| Memory | NodeCount |
 | :--- | :--- | :--- | :--- |